neontribe/www/CONTRIBUTING.md

      - put the branch name (if any) on the ticket
      - unassign yourself and put it back in `Top priority issues`

+## Review process

+Two or more tribers need to approve the pull request, often getting the person who wrote the ticket involved is best.

+Review is about: checking for errors, checking that the work achieves the definition of done for the ticket, and also about suggestions for different solutions.

+**Always assume that the author is not trying to be an arsehole, isn't an idiot, and is probably operating under constraints that you don't understand.
+Be gentle and ask questions.**

 ---

 WIP:

-## Review process

-Two or more peers need to approve the commit, when reviewing check the code for errors and check that it achieves the definition of done for the ticket

 ## Testing